Collie

 Lyall's Mill campsite is approximately 20km to the south of Collie along the Bibbulmun Track.
 From the other direction, it sits approximately 6km north of the Glen Mervyn Dam providing a challenging or easy day's walk depending on the age of the group and/or the travel time to get to the drop-off/pick-up point.

-The spur trail is marked with a green Waugal trail marker to differentiate it from the main Track.
+The spur trail is marked with a green Waugal trail marker to differentiate it.

 Glen Mervyn Dam